-Looking down at the floor of King Street Station, you might think you’re walking through Versailles rather than a train station in Seattle.
-Opened in 1906, the station weathered several attempts by developers to transform the building into something more contemporary.
+Opened in 1906, Seattle’s King Street Station weathered several attempts by developers to transform the building into something more contemporary.
 Luckily, in 2010, preservationists succeeded in restoring the main hall to its original form by retaining the beautiful ceiling, complex mosaic floor tiles, and marble columns.
 The building’s clock tower once made it the tallest building in Seattle, though it’s unfortunately off-limits to visitors.

 Built in 1914, Kansas City’s Union Station is a shining example of Beaux-Arts architecture.
-The Great Hall’s most eye-catching feature is the 95-foot ceiling with oak clusters, chandeliers, a massive clock, and the terracotta floors.
+The Great Hall’s most eye-catching features are: the 95-foot ceiling with oak clusters, the chandeliers, the massive clock, and the terracotta floors.
 Although the staton’s historic feel alone is enough to draw you there, more recent additions make the space even more original.
 It’s home to a rail history exhibit, a planetarium, a science center for kids, and a movie theater.
 The station also has a long history that’s not all glitz and glam.
 One of the most infamous moments in Kansas City’s Union Station past is the Kansas City Massacre in 1933, when five people were killed during a gang shootout.

-Usually the goal is to spend as little time as possible in the busiest train stations in the country.
-The opposite is true at Philadelphia’s 30th Street Station.
+Usually the goal is to spend as little time as possible in busy train stations, but not if it’s Philadelphia’s 30th Street Station.
 The grand building is defined by its Art Deco chandeliers and its vast waiting rooms that stretch over 200 yards.
 Originally built for the Pennsylvania Railroad, this neoclassical building also has 71-foot-tall Corinthian columns, high gold, red, and cream-colored ceilings, and cathedral-style windows.
 Like any train station worth its salt, it featured in several Hollywood films, including Marnie and Witness.

 You don’t even have to get off the highway for this train station to make an impact.
 Its six-story brick clock tower is visible from I-95.
 Inside, you’re greeted by a fully restored Victorian-era hall that’s colored white, peach, and green.
 Its platform is supported by the largest intact train system in the country, and was one of the last gable-roofed train sheds ever built.
 For good reason, it’s been added to the National Register of Historic Places and is designated a National Historic Landmark.